rachelesmee/website/foss4gukonline2020/sessions.md

 # Using FOSS4G to track COVID-19 in Romania (demo)

-Cristina Andra Vrînceanu,	geo-spatial.org: ⛵ 12:10
+Cristina Andra Vrînceanu,	geo-spatial.org: ⛵ 12:10	BST (UTC+1)

 _Geo-spatial.org’s Covid-19 app, built entirely on FOSS, delivers correct, complete and updated official information on the virus spread in Romania._